imvarunsrivastava/HACKTOBERFEST-1/readme.md

 ## Do the following steps back in my repository(only that will trigger a pull request) and not in your forked one

 3. Add an algorithms in desired algorithm in specified folder(create new folders as per your requirement).
+Anything goes, from android to ML to anything you like.

 4. Add your name and github profile link in contributors.md as follows
 ```markdown